Injuries involving the neck are among the costliest workers’ comp claims. What are the causes, and what role does physical medicine play in recovery?

-This blog is part 1 of a three-part series titled “Neck Injuries in Workers’ Comp: Managing Pain and Controlling Cost.”
+This blog is part 1 of a two-part series titled “Neck Injuries in Workers’ Comp: Managing Pain and Controlling Cost.”

 As many businesses have shifted to working from home throughout the pandemic, the effect of long hours spent at a poorly designed workspace has been felt by many Americans.
 But poor ergonomics is just one of the many causes of neck pain among today’s workforce.
 In fact, injuries involving the neck are the third most costly lost-time workers’ compensation claim, behind injuries involving the head/central nervous system and multiple body parts, averaging $61,510 per claim, according to the National Council on Compensation Insurance (NCCI).